Flexible Catalysis: Informal statements of main results

 \section{Informal statements of main results}

-In this section we present a selection of our results that demonstrate the power of flexible catalysis in quantum information theory.
+In this section we present a selection of our results that demonstrates the power of flexible catalysis in quantum information theory.
 We only state them informally here, together with brief explanations of their significance, but without any proofs.
 We do not give any precise definitions of the terms used in the statements either, only draw attention to the following.
-In most naturally arising transformation theories, discarding objects is a free operation.
-However, some classes of quantum channels (e.g. $LU$) do not include a discard operation, which would allow us to keep a factor of a tensor product of quantum states, and discard the other.
-For these channel classes, it makes sense to talk about transformations that also allow discard operations alongside the channels from the given class.
+In many naturally arising resource theories (e.g. LOCC), discarding objects is a free operation.
+However, some classes of quantum operations (e.g. LU) do not include a discard operation, which would allow us to keep a factor of a tensor product of quantum states, and discard the other.
+For these operation classes, it makes sense to talk about transformations that also allow discard operations alongside the operations from the given class.
 We shall call these transformations extractions.
 It turns out that, when it comes to catalysis, there are significant differences between extractions and transformations without discard operations.
-Therefore, we will always make it clear if discard operations are also allowed, provided that they are not already included in the class of quantum channels.
+Therefore, we will always make it clear if discard operations are also allowed, provided that they are not already included in the class of quantum operations.

+\begin{dfn} (Informal version of Definition \ref{precise_defn_of_flex_cat}.)
+We say that there is a flexible catalytic conversion from $\ket{\psi}$ to $\ket{\phi}$ if there exists a set $S$ of quantum states (called the catalytic set, or set of catalysts) such that for any catalyst $\ket{\eta} \in S$, there exists another catalyst $\ket{\eta'}\in S$ for which $\ket{\psi}\otimes\ket{\eta}$ can be converted into $\ket{\phi}\otimes\ket{\eta'}$ under the set of free operations. \end{dfn}